BLUE LAGOON VS. SKY LAGOON: WHICH ICELANDIC SPA SHOULD YOU CHOOSE?

 Sky Lagoon

-Sky Lagoon prioritizes immersion y reflection.
+Sky Lagoon prioritizes immersion and reflection.
 The experience centers around the 7-Step Sky Ritual, a structured sequence of warm dips, cold plunges, saunas, steam rooms, and more.
 The lagoon’s oceanfront infinity design gives the impression that you’re bathing at the edge of the North Atlantic, especially spectacular at sunset.

 Signature features: